kptdev/kpt/site/reference/cli/pkg/get/README.md

       since it was fetched.
     * force-delete-replace: Wipe all the local changes to the package and replace it with the remote version.

+--for-deployment:
+  (Experimental) indicates if the fetched package is a deployable instance that will be deployed to a cluster.
+  It is `false` by default.
 ```

 #### Env Vars